Do you want to get to know your ideal clients better? Are you struggling to identify who your dream clients are and how to approach them?

 Q2: What jobs and hobbies do your ideal clients have?

-What job do your ideal clients have?
+What jobs do your ideal clients have?
 Many creative products are bought by people who aspire to be creative but aren’t necessarily creative themselves.
 Your products or services will make them feel more creative, more themselves and give them some personality!
 You need to find the people who have an interest in art, design, and creativity as well as the money to purchase it.

-Especially if you want to sell to rich people it might be really useful to dig a little deeper into their hobbies as they often spend a lot of money.
+If you want to sell to rich people it might be really useful to dig a little deeper into their hobbies as they often spend a lot of money.
 For example, a wine connoisseur worked together with a furniture designer maker I know for many months to get his wine cellar just exactly right.
 They both really appreciated their passions and wanted to create the very best and unique space solution.

 People working in the press, marketing or law often purchase creative products.
 Why?
-Because they want to look good, they often have events where they ‘need’ to look special, and want to surround themselves with beautiful products.
+Because they want to look good, they often have events where they ‘need’ to look special, and they want to surround themselves with beautiful products.

 GET INTO ACTION: